The Waterfront District

-The City has completed the final master plan for Cornwall Beach Park (17-acres) which will be connected by a proposed over-water walkway from Boulevard Park (10-acres).
+The City has completed the final master plan for Cornwall Beach Park (17-acres) which will be Bellingham's largest waterfront park.

 The Port is working with the Department of Ecology to clean-up contaminated property at six state-listed cleanup sites in the Waterfront District .

 The Port is working with the City to promote a range of sustainable strategies including the development of district specific utilities and the salvage and reuse of industrial icons from the former Georgia Pacific pulp and paper mill.

-The Port is designing stormwater infrastructure for the Shipping Terminal and Marine Trades Area to support working waterfront operations, to protect the environment and to recruit job-creating industrial users.
+The Port is designing new stormwater infrastructure for the Shipping Terminal and Marine Trades Area to support working waterfront operations, to protect the environment and to recruit job-creating industrial users.

 The Port is working with Western Washington University and potential private investors to develop a strategy for facilities and programming which support Western's future expansion to the Waterfront District.